Voxeldeev/voxbox/README.md

 ## App Version

 ### Run without packaging (for debugging)
-If you'd like to run the app version without packaging, first compile ultrabox normally as explained above, and then run the following:
+If you'd like to run the app version without packaging, run the following:
 ```
+npm install
+npm run build-app
+npm run build-player
 cd app
 npm install electron
 ```

-and then put the required editor and player files in the "app" folder.
+You'll need to manually move some extra files from the [website/](website) folder into the [app/](app) folder (such as the player files and the hotdog).
 To start the program, run:
 ```
 npm run start
 ```

 ### Packaging (for distribution)
-In order to package the program, first install electron as explained above, and then run the following:
+In order to package the program, first run the commands in the "Run without packaging" section, and then run the following:
 ```
 npm install electron-packager
 npm run package
 ```

+Alternatively you can run ```npm run package-host``` if you'd like to package for only your host platform.

+In order to package for Mac on a platform other than Mac, you'll have to run Git Bash as an administrator.